Reading to Broaden Your Horizons - Choosing Books That Challenge Your Assumptions

 2. Read Literature from Different Cultures

 Africa, the Middle East, South America, Southeast Asia.
 Fiction and essays from unfamiliar cultures reveal that your "normal" isn't universal.
 Translated literature is the most accessible cross-cultural experience.
-(Books on reading guides can also be helpful)
+Books on reading guides can also be helpful.

 3. Venture Outside Your Field

 Humanities majors try physics introductions; science majors try philosophy essays.
 Cross-disciplinary knowledge often benefits your main work in unexpected ways.
 Combining different fields sparks original ideas.
-(Books on general knowledge offer broad learning)
+Books on general knowledge offer broad learning.

 Why "Uncomfortable Reading" Sharpens Thinking

-Psychologist Philip Tetlock's research found that highly accurate predictors ("superforecasters") share a habit of actively seeking opinions that differ from their own.
+Highly accurate predictors ("superforecasters") share a habit of actively seeking opinions that differ from their own.
 When the brain encounters belief-challenging information, it experiences cognitive dissonance and deepens thinking to resolve it.
 Books that make you uncomfortable are precisely the ones that strengthen your mind most.

 Try reading one book that contradicts something you believe absolutely.
 If you support capital punishment, read an abolitionist argument.
 If you believe in capitalism, read a history of socialism.
 Agreement isn't the goal.
 Understanding why intelligent people hold opposing views dramatically increases intellectual flexibility.